 Arona is a tiny borough located in the state of Pennsylvania.
-With a population of 250 people and just one neighborhood, Arona is the 1068th largest community in Pennsylvania.
-Arona has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+With a population of 248 people and just one neighborhood, Arona is the 1068th largest community in Pennsylvania.
+Arona has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 17.51% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 17.51% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Arona is a great place for families with children to consider.
 First of all, many other families with children live here, making Arona a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Arona has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Arona’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.